strand/make.bettermistak.es/source/resume/index.markdown

 **Consultant**, Northwest Independent Ruby Development, January 2013 - Present

-* Develop Rails and Sinatra sites for multiple clients.
+* Develop Rails and Sinatra sites for clients.
-* Write and refactor readable and maintainable code.
+* Write and refactor readable and maintainable code in Ruby and coffeescript.
 * Administer remote Linux systems using Capistrano and ssh.
 * Teach programming, problem solving, and troubleshooting skills.